azimuth-cloud/azimuth-config/docs/repository/index.md

 !!! tip

-    This is a good point to add branch protection to your local repository, to ensure all changes are reviewed in a pull/merge request.
+    This is a good point to add branch protection to your local repository, to ensure all changes are reviewed in a pull/merge request, and people do not accidentially push their changes into the branch used to deploy into production.

 ## Creating a new environment